 It was happening…

-Halfway through our registry and my fiancé and I were stuck.
+Halfway through our registry and my fiancé and I was stuck.
 Should we register for a microwave or a toaster oven?

-After reading countless tags describing the abilities of this model vs that, swapping stories about what we’ve done with a toaster oven vs a microwave in the past, and hearing the sales pitch for one vs another from the salesperson, we could see that both of them have separate advantages, but in the end we could see there was a clear winner.
+After reading countless tags describing the abilities of this model vs that, swapping stories about what we’ve done with a toaster oven vs a microwave in the past, and hearing the sales pitch for one vs another from the salesperson, we could see that both of them have distinct advantages.
+Still, in the end, we could see there was a clear winner.